Probably every child is told we all have to do things we don’t want to do.

 It’s not just me, either.
 Every single woman I know does this, either trying to come to terms with her parents or her children.
 Or both.

 I’ve always had a talent for untangling knots.
 I’m not sure why it is, but I really enjoy picking them apart.
 Mental knots are even more fun.
 I think for some this endless bone-chewing provides a kind of payoff, but it doesn’t for me.
 I hate chasing my tail.
 There’s no way I’m ever going to come to any kind of conclusion about my parents, my children or myself in relation to them.
-What I do believe is that each one of us has in every moment done the best we could do with the information and resources we had in that moment.
+What I do believe is each one of us has in every moment done the best we could do with the information and resources we had in that moment.
 As far as I’m concerned, we all get a pass.

 The first time I read the above page, I recognized that twisted knot of pseudo logic can be undone with good questions.